birdandhike.com logo

 Hairy Prairie Clover (Dalea mollis)

-General: Hairy Prairie Clover (Dalea mollis) is a desert annual forb with leaves divided into leaflets, and the margins of the leaflets are wavy and dark spotted.
-The flowers are white.
+General: Hairy Prairie Clover (Dalea mollis) is a prostrate desert annual forb with green (not grey-green) leaves divided into leaflets.
+The leaflets might have small, dark spots, and the leaflet margins are more-or-less entire.
+The pea-type flowers are white with feathery structures (calyx lobes) that do not extend as far as the tips of the flower petals.

-Hairy Prairie Clover is a common component of vegetation communities on desert flats and on bajadas in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub) life zones.
+Hairy Prairie Clover is an uncommon component of vegetation communities on desert flats and on bajadas in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub) life zones.

 Family: Fabaceae (Legume).